 Preparing meals from locally sourced ingredients has gone to another level of sustainability with hotels and resorts now growing own food on site.
 Farm-to-table culinary practices are a trending amenity in top hotels and resorts across the country.

-Guests of the Fairmount in San Francisco, Calif., enjoy the hotel’s 1,000-square-foot rooftop garden and numerous honeybee apiaries.
+Guests of the Fairmount in San Francisco, California, enjoy the hotel’s 1,000-square-foot rooftop garden and numerous honeybee apiaries.
 With many of the hotel-grown herbs found on the bar menu, the award-winning honey is predominantly featured in salad dressings and afternoon tea service.
 Guests meander through the garden, or enjoy from the floor-to-ceiling windows of the rooftop pavilion.

 Cape May’s Congress Hall hotel operates the protected wetlands garden, Beach Plum Farm, just over a mile from the hotel.
 The 62-acre farm provides Congress Hall’s kitchen with pesticide-free vegetables, fruit, honey and eggs.
 Hotel guests enjoy homemade pizza sauce from the hotel’s tomato garden and can join in honeycomb spinning and digging for sweet potatoes.